Schuture/MetaLR/README.md

 # MetaLR

-This repository contains the codes for the paper "MetaLR: Meta-tuning of Learning Rates for Transfer Learning in Medical Imaging" [[PDF](https://arxiv.org/pdf/2206.01408v2.pdf)] early accepted at MICCAI 2023.
+This repository contains the codes for the paper "MetaLR: Meta-tuning of Learning Rates for Transfer Learning in Medical Imaging" [[PDF](https://arxiv.org/pdf/2206.01408v2.pdf)] (Chen, Yixiong, et al.) early accepted at MICCAI 2023.

 ## 1. Introduction